 22-3/8 by 17 inches. #1860.95

-heheke (“Coyote”), the principal chief of the lower Mandan village, Matutonka (or Matootonha), was nicknamed “Big White” by an unknown white man, evidently because of his size and complexion.
+heheke (“Coyote”), the principal chief of the lower Mandan village, Matutonka (or Matootonha), was nicknamed “Big White” by an unknown white man, evidently because of his size and relatively fair complexion.

 On October 20, 1804, two Mandan leaders, each considering himself the principal chief of Matutonka, came to visit the captains.
 Having missed the previous day’s meeting, they asked the Americans to repeat their speeches.
 "They were gratified," Clark reported, "and we put the medal on the neck of the Big White to whome we had Sent Clothes yesterday & a flag."
 The captains meant well, but as usual they acted hastily, and only worsened an enmity they would have to deal with later.
 Furthermore, they had sealed a relationship with Sheheke that would bear bitter fruit.
 Upon their return in late August of 1806, Sheheke reaffirmed his friendship, and promised that his people would "Shake off all intimicy with the Seioux and unite themselves in a strong allience and attend to what we had told them &c."
 Amid good feelings all around, they smoked, and took a walk together.
 "The Mandan Chief," Clark observed, "was Saluted by Several Chiefs and brave men on his way with me to the river."

-The captains, still eager to fulfill Jefferson’s wish to show Indian leaders the advantages of American culture and civilization, invited Sheheke to return to the East with them, but their gesture only ignited old rivalries, and they had to rely on the able diplomacy of the trader and interpreter René Jusseaume to sort it all out for them.
-Sheheke finally agreed to go if he could take his wife and son, and if Jusseaume could take his family along, too.
+The captains, still eager to fulfill Jefferson’s wish to show Indian leaders the advantages of American culture and civilization, invited Sheheke to return to the East with them, but their gesture only ignited old rivalries among the leading men of the tribe, and they had to rely on the able diplomacy of the trader and interpreter René Jusseaume to sort it all out for them.
+Sheheke finally agreed to go if he could take his wife and son with him, and if Jusseaume could take his family along, too.